ElijahSimonson/daggerheart-foundry/README.md

 ## Installation Instructions

-To install and use the Dungeons & Dragons Fifth Edition system for Foundry Virtual Tabletop, simply paste the following URL into the **Install System** dialog on the Setup menu of the application.
+To install and use the Daggerheart system for Foundry Virtual Tabletop, simply paste the following URL into the **Install System** dialog on the Setup menu of the application.

 https://raw.githubusercontent.com/ElijahSimonson/daggerheart-foundry/master/system.json